Key Takeaways

 APT Campaigns

 You can also uncover delivery chains such as archive → script → DLL side-load.
 The run yields fresh indicators like mutex names, URI paths, JA3 fingerprints, and scheduled task names.
-That lets you block infrastructure, tune detections, and brief responders before the same tradecraft reaches deployment process.
+That lets you block infrastructure, tune detections, and brief responders before the same tradecraft reaches the deployment process.

 Zero-Day Exploitation